ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.

 `--action ACTION`
 :   Specify the import route filter action.
 One of `permit`, `deny`.
-Optional.

 `--prefix PREFIX`
 :   Specify an IPv4 subnet CIDR indicating both the address and mask length.
-Optional.

 `--before BEFORE`
 :   To prioritize this filter in the import route filter list, specify the ID of the route filter that comes _before_ this filter.
-Optional.

 `--ge GE`
 :   Specify a minimum matching length (GE, greater than or equal to).
-Optional.
 For more information, see [About route filtering](/docs/dl?topic=dl-filter-routes&interface=ui).

 `--le LE`
 :   Specify a maximum matching length (LE, less than or equal to).
-Optional.
 For more information, see [About route filtering](/docs/dl?topic=dl-filter-routes&interface=ui).

 `--help|-h`
 :   Get help on this command.
-Optional.

 `--output value`
 :   Specify whether you want the output displayed in JSON format.
 Currently, `json` is the only supported format.
-Optional.

 ### Examples
 {: #example-importroutefilter-update}